jinroh/kadoh/report/report.md

 ### Code quality tool

-Since Javascript implementations diverge from one browser to an other or from one browser version to the older, the language has some dubiousnesses that should be avoided to increase portability.
+Since Javascript implementations diverge from one browser to an other or from one browser version to an other, the language has some dubiousnesses that should be avoided to increase portability.
 Static code analysis is a good way to avoid these mistakes upstream to portability testing.

 We both used [JSHint] as plugin of our text editor to test automatically the quality of our code before saving.